 Keep going strong.
 I believe in you!
 Thank you for the books!

 I am beyond grateful for how the Children’s Book Project has expanded my classroom library the last 2.5 years.
-As a reading intervention teacher, my students’ attitude towards reading went from reluctant to intrinsically motivated; reading has been captured in their hearts because of the outpouring of books that I bring back to the class.
+My students’ attitude towards reading went from reluctant to intrinsically motivated; reading has captured their hearts because of the outpouring of books that I bring back to the class.
 I even had students this year email me (when they were working independently in their homeroom class), “Mrs. W., I love reading!” and “I used to not like to read, but I do now.”
 My student are hooked on books—finding their favorite author (which naturally leads to more reading), discovering genres they like and some that they’ve never explored.
-I’m always having to buy more book bins because my library keeps expanding—a good problem to have!Lara W.
+I’m always having to buy more book bins because my library keeps expanding—a good problem to have!

 I’ve been giving out books [from CBP’s Read Aloud Coalition] for 11 years.
 These donated books make a HUGE impact on the families I serve.
 I work with Spanish-speaking families that most of the time do not have the resources to have many books at home, and many times they don’t have even one book.
 [During one] home assessment, I asked a 2 1/2 year old to point at the picture of a horse in a book…his mother said, “He has never seen a horse in real life or in books; he only has one book of cars we got from a clinic, but he doesn’t have a book of animals.”
 This example is to point out how some families do not have the resources to buy books for their children.

 I feel so happy when I can leave 1, 2 or 3 books at a house; many times I leave books for each child in the family.
 I also keep books in my office when I have families come in to see me.
 The children are always really happy to get a book from me, and the parents also always express gratitude.
 Again, thank you for your great Read Aloud program.